 - Permit are also good to catch in the spring if you catch them in their spawn.
 This can be done going to a nearby reef or wreck to find them bunched together.
 If you are looking to catch a permit on the flats, the summer and early fall are best.

 - If you are looking for something not so specific in your day, maybe just a little bit of everything, the early spring or late fall/winter can do the trick.
-With cold fronts that move in and out, this brings bait into new areas and gives fish the reason to be actively seeking a meal.
+Cold fronts move bait into new areas that can really get some fish active.

 - The cooler months of the year are definitely the ticket to catching a big variety of species, since we have a few select fish that thrive that time of year.